ElectronicBabylonianLiterature/ebl-frontend/README.md

 In production environments [INLINE_RUNTIME_CHUNK](https://create-react-app.dev/docs/advanced-configuration) must be set to `false` due to Content Security Policy.

 `yarn start` starts the development server.
-The envoronment variables are read from `.env.local`.
+The environment variables are read from `.env.local`.

 ## Lighthouse